openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 A Simple Subject Member has a claim name and a value that is a "Subject Identifier" as defined in the Subject Identifiers for Security Event Tokens
 {{SUBIDS}}.
-Below is a non-normative example of a Simple Subject Member in a SSF event.
+Below is a non-normative example of a Simple Subject Member in an SSF event.

 ~~~ json